mnadjit/notes/tech⚙️/education🎓/ctf🚩/TryHackMe/08_convertmyvideo/_findings.md

 # whomi
 root
 ```
+## Method 2
+overwrite `clean.sh` which is run by root user every minute and get a root shell

+# TryHackMe objective
-# use that can access /admin dir
+user who can access `/admin` dir:
 ```
 # user who can access this directory is found here
 $ cat /var/www/html/admin/.htpasswd